Consider visiting the College of Arts & Media to learn more about our programs and facilities! There are many visit options available.

 All prospective students must complete the University of Colorado Denver application to start the admissions process.
 APPLY NOW to CU Denver!

-Film & Television: Currently there are no additional admission requirements for admittance into the Film & Television Program other than being admitted to CU Denver.
+Film & Television: For Spring and Summer 2019 applicants, there are no additional admission requirements for admittance into the Film & Television Program other than being admitted to CU Denver.

 LEARN MORE: Undergraduate Admissions | Graduate Student Admissions

 Tuition and fees are established by the CU Board of Regents are are subject to change at any time.
 Contact the Bursar’s Office if you have questions regarding tuition and/or fees.
 Use the university’s cost of attendance estimator to learn the total cost of your program.

 The Western Undergraduate Exchange (WUE) Program enables students from states in the Western U.S. to attend CU Denver at a discounted rate.
 The WUE program makes CU Denver a wonderful value for students who qualify.

 The university offers many options to help students with the cost of attending school, such as financial aid, work-study, grants and scholarships.
 Please take some time to explore the Financial Aid and Scholarship Office site to learn about options that may be available to you.

 LEARN MORE: Bursar’s Office | Financial Aid and Scholarship Office

 There are many scholarships available to CU Denver students based on application information.
 You will be notified if you qualify for one of these scholarships after you are admitted.
 Make sure to complete the FAFSA and list CU Denver on the FAFSA.
 In addition to scholarships that may be available to all CU Denver students, the College of Arts & Media offers a number of scholarship opportunities specifically for prospective and current CAM students.

 The majority of scholarship applications are facilitated through the Scholarship Resource Office and the CU Denver online student portal.